jensljungblad/elemental_components/README.md

 <%= component :panel %>
 ```

+### Component assets

-In order to add assets, either require them manually in e.g. `application.css`:
+In order to require assets such as CSS, either require them manually in e.g. `application.css`:

 ```css
 /*